kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ### Can `cairo` and `poppler` do all this?

+It is all a question of what format do we start with?

+Both  `cairo` and `poppler` are designed for PDF input images.
+They stand out as tools of choice when we start off with PDFs.

-Can such processing be done using `cairo` and `poppler`?
-Not really, in the case of the `animals` image.
-The _starting point_ or _input format_ for `cairo` and `poppler` is the PDF format.
-Our `animals` image is scanned from an illustration and is therefore a JPEG raster image.
-The forte of `ImageMagick` is the display, manipulation, format conversion, and processing of raster images; `cairo` and `poppler` start with PDFs and have other goals.
+The `animals` image, on the other hand, is scanned from an illustration.
+Our input is a JPEG raster image.
+The forte of `ImageMagick` is the display, manipulation, format conversion, and processing of raster images.
+So, we run with the utilities provided by `ImageMagick` in the latter case.

 ## Raster to vector conversions